tkeys/vintageCars_Backend/README.md

 # Vintage Cars API

 Welcome to the Vintage Cars API project!
-This API provides a platform for managing a collection of vintage cars, including operations for creating, retrieving, updating, and deleting car records.
+This API built by Danilo, Theo and Francis provides a platform for managing a collection of vintage cars, including operations for creating, retrieving, updating, and deleting car records.
 It's built using Express.js and MongoDB, offering a robust backend solution for vintage car enthusiasts and collectors.

 ## Getting Started